machado001/expressjs-crud-api/README.md

 > I've been used `insomnia`, but you can use `postman` or `curl` in the CLI, it's your decision.

-> the basic domain to all HTTP methods will be `http://localhost:3031/api`
+> the base URL to all HTTP methods will be `http://localhost:3031/api`

 ### GET all posts